knagadevara/DataBases/Structured/PostgreSQL/DB_Commands/05BackUp&Restore/pitr/WAL-PITR.md

         pg_ctl restart -D /path/to/data

 #### 2. Perform Base Backup

 Before starting continuous archiving, we need to perform a base backup.
 This creates a starting point for point-in-time recovery.
+Detailed [steps](Structured/PostgreSQL/Theory/18BackUp&Restore.md)

 1. Stop PostgreSQL: Stop the PostgreSQL server to ensure consistency during the backup.